Project-Splinter/human_inst_seg/README.md

 # Human Instance Segmentation

 A Single-Human Instance Segmentor runs at **50 FPS** on GV100.
-Both training and inference is included in this repo.
+Both training and inference are included in this repo.

 ## Install